bhbmaster/covid19/README.md

 - [ ] Add new graph called Deaths Per Cases (maybe).

-- [ ] Fix Canada plots.
+- [x] Fix Canada plots.
 They stopped updating on 2022-05-03 as the used data source stopped being updated.
 I found a better data source, info in the comments at the top of canada-plot.py.
 Update: successfully merged cases + deaths. now need to try and plot with it.

-Also do not forget to update all places we talk about data sources, and mention this new data source (infotinks and covid19 output html plots)
+- [ ] Update all places we talk about data sources, and mention this new data source. locations to keep in mind: infotinks and both covid19 output html plots

-- [ ] Clean up comments from working on Fix Canada Plots
+- [x] Clean up comments from working on Fix Canada Plots

 - [ ] Fix style / lynt problems reported in "PROBLEMS" tab of the terminal in VSCode.
 At least fix as many as possible without hurting the program function.